KRSHH/Sonosano/README.md

 ---

 **Can it replace my current music streaming service/provider?**
-> No, this is not a replacement, they are simply are a lot more convenient, thats why only enthusiasts actually stick around.
+> No, this is not a replacement, they are simply a lot more convenient, thats why only enthusiasts actually stick around.

 ---